Characteristics of the Polish language in AX Semantics

 The most common verbs are encoded in our software.
 If a verb inflects the wrong way, you should add it to the lexicon.

-The AX NLG platform supports the following determiners in Polish: demonstrative, every, not, and possessives.
+The AX NLG platform supports the following determiners in Polish: demonstrative, possessive, and quantifier (every).
 Polish determiners exist as independent modifiers, for example:

 Twoja gazeta jest przestarzała.
 (Your newspaper is outdated.)
 Ja czytam v tę gazetę.
 (I’m reading this newspaper.)